The Armor of God

 Centurions typically wore a transverse crest, meaning that it ran from side to side (ear to ear) across his helmet.
 It is believed that centurions wore these crests in battle during the early Empire to serve as a visual reference and rallying point for their men.
 The Commander of a Cohort would wear a crest on his helmet than fore to aft, from the forehead to the neck.
 The purpose of the crest was to provide easy recognition for lower ranking soldiers and also gave the battle commander a view of where his commanders were.

 So how did the original readers of the letter (and the church today for that matter) view Paul's analogy of the Helmet of Salvation?
 This is what fascinates me most about the helmet of salvation: Paul is writing to Christians.
 This begs the question: Why do Christians need to wear the helmet of salvation?
 Do Christians need to be saved?
 Well no, they already are saved.
 We can conclude therefore, that the helmet of salvation does not refer to getting saved, or becoming born again.
 The Greek word for salvation, used in this verse is soterios-σωτήρις (which is an adjective - descriptive word).
-As an adjective, soterion should be interpreted as “bringing salvation.”19 The helmet equals “bringing-salvation” for they are “appositional”, which is simply a fancy word that means one defines the other.
+As an adjective, soterion should be interpreted as “bringing salvation.”21 The helmet equals “bringing-salvation” for they are “appositional”, which is simply a fancy word that means one defines the other.
 In the context of putting on the armor, however, the image of grasping the helmet of salvation is meant to place on the church the task of bringing liberation to those in bondage.
 In order to bring the message of salvation, you must first thoroughly know the message of salvation.
 It must be more than head knowledge, it must also include heart knowledge.
 It requires a deep relationship with God to be a salvation bringer.